 Krull studied English at Lawrence University in Wisconsin.
 After graduation she worked as a children's book editor in the Midwest.
 While editing for different publishers, she learned about the industry and wrote books as an in-house author.
 After a decade of editorial work, Krull moved to San Diego and eventually settled into her new career as a children's book author.

 Kathleen Krull died in January 2021 at the age of 68.
 She was married to children's book illustrator Paul Brewer.
-Together they have created two picture books: Clip Clip Clip: Three Stories about Hair and How to Trick or Treat in Outer Space.
+Together they created two picture books: Clip Clip Clip: Three Stories about Hair and How to Trick or Treat in Outer Space.
 To learn more about Krull's life, books, and teacher resources, visit the official Kathleen Krull website.